markrstevenson/algorithmic-world/README.md

 # Algorithmic World
-This repo contains the code for [Algorithmic World](https://algorithmicworld.substack.com/) blogposts.
+This repo contains the code for [Algorithmic World articles](https://algorithmicworld.substack.com/).
+Articles are released every other Thursday.

 ## Structure
 Each blogpost has it's own folder, using the convention blog-n-name.
 Within each blog folder, you'll find something like: